JavaScript Playground

 Run JavaScript online in your browser

-This is a free online JavaScript playground.
-Write modern ES2022+ JS directly in your browser, hit Run, and execute on Node 24 or Deno 2.4 in seconds — no install, no npm, no package.json.
-It's the fastest way to try an Array method, test an async function, or debug a short snippet.
+A free online JavaScript playground.
+Write modern ES2022+ JS in your browser, hit Run, and the code executes on Node 24 or Deno 2.4 in seconds.
+No install, no npm, no package.json to scaffold first.

-Under the hood, the editor uses the same engine as VS Code (JS syntax highlighting, autocompletion, error squiggles), and your code runs on Node 24 (or Deno 2.4.3) in a sandboxed container — modern ES2022+ features, Node's fs/http APIs, and Deno's standard library all available.
-Whether you're testing an async function, running a JSON fetch, or solving an interview problem, this online JavaScript runner goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so JS syntax highlighting, autocompletion, and error squiggles all work.
+Your code runs on Node 24 (or Deno 2.4.3) inside a sandboxed container, with modern ES2022+ features, Node's fs/http APIs, and Deno's standard library available — handy when you want to test an async function, run a JSON fetch, or step through an interview problem without leaving the page.

 What makes this JavaScript playground useful